 Our thoughts are with all of those affected by Hurricane Harvey.
 Over the next year, Sing for Hope will be working with Houston-area artists to provide dynamic arts outreach programs in shelters and relief sites.
-Additionally, Sing for Hope will be providing small grants from our Artist Emergency Fund for artists in the Houston area, asking only that participating artists “pay it forward” by sharing their talent with those in need over the course of the next year.

 “Sing for Hope traces its roots to Houston.
 When the promising young tenor Frank Logan passed away at Houston’s Omega House AIDS Hospice, a group of friends came together to sing for life, for hope, for a cure,” says Sing for Hope Co-Founder Camille Zamora, who graduated from Houston’s High School for the Performing and Visual Arts.